cessnar516/FM-3-col-card-component/README.md

 ### Continued development

-I think this project could benefit from an intermediate table-sized screen design.
+I think this project could benefit from an intermediate tablet-sized screen design.
 The mobile layout begins to look too wide before the desktop layout is implemented.

 For future projects, I plan to continue to practice with JavaScript so it becomes more familiar.